 Decide which sleeping environment is the best after birth.
 Adapting based on your own sleep habits & what feels right for you is important.
 Is the baby sleeping in your room the best option?

 Try keeping your body at rest as much as possible while you’re up throughout the day.
 This will be effective for helping your body heal and will make sure your sleep is restorative, even when it’s interrupted.
 To learn more check out my blog 6 Ways To Get More Rest As A New Mother where I share ways new mamas like you can get sacred & rejuvenating rest once your baby is Earth-side.

 A postpartum doula can stay up with your sweet newborn while you get a full night sleep.
 This will decrease stress and you’ll awaken refreshed with diapers & wipes restocked and baby clothes all folded for you.

-I would be honored to hold space that level of space you and your baby through my postpartum doula work.
+I would be honored to create sacred space and provide support for you and your baby through my postpartum doula work.
 Learn more here: https://taraneynicole.com/sacred-birth-work/

 Big Love Mama, @taraneynicole